Author

 What is the drone really filming?
 Thermal camera instead of face recognition

 The most important point for residents and data protection officers: What does a drone actually see on company premises?
-Noise spokesperson Karrasch is clear in the Braunschweiger Zeitung: “The drone is filming exclusively on the property.”
+Rausch spokesperson Karrasch is clear in the Braunschweiger Zeitung: “The drone is filming exclusively on the property.”
 And further: Only one is used thermal camera, which only provides thermal images, not sharp images of people.

 This is not a technical detail, but the core of the data protection concept.
 A thermal imaging camera recognizes people and vehicles by their heat signature, not by their face or license plate.
 It is ideal for detecting movements, sources of fire and unauthorised entry without generating identifiable personal data.
-“No personal data is stored,” emphasizes the noise spokesperson.
+“No personal data is stored,” emphasizes the Rausch spokesperson.

 Quadrocopter with precisely adjustable field of view